sethillgard/property_map/README.md

 PropertyMap is a wrapper around Map<String, dynamic>.
 PropertyList is a wrapper around List<dynamic>.

 By default, they can only take simple objects (as defined in dart:json) and Serializable objects.
-This way, we can ensure that everything inside a PropertyMap (or PropertyList) is serializable.
+The configuration object passed to the constructor allows you to modify this behavior if needed.

 ## Features ##